 Advantages of Using a Model

-- Second, using a model gives you some direction.
+- Second, using a model gives you direction.
 For example, if the model you choose calls for collecting, you know to look for a curation tool.

 How To Use a Model